KuhlTime/hsd-ossc-api/README.md

 ## 👨‍⚖️ Disclaimer

 I will not take any responsibility for any malfunctions or consequences that may arise from using this tool.
-For the development of this tool I used the following guide: [Notenspiegel vom Prüfungsamt abrufen (QIS)](https://www.python-forum.de/viewtopic.php?t=9870)
+For the development of this tool I used the following ressource: [Notenspiegel vom Prüfungsamt abrufen (QIS)](https://www.python-forum.de/viewtopic.php?t=9870)